Choosing a domain name – falling off a log, right?

 Bear in mind where and how this domain name will be deployed.
 Underscores and hyphens don’t translate well to radio advertising and ideally a URL should be fairly snappy. mackaywidgetsuk.com gets across the company name, product and location, but it’s quite long.

-SEO is a whole other area of expertise.
-Specialist advice should be sought on this from a company such as Ethical SEO, who are, interestingly, at http://www.ethical-seo.eu/.
+SEO, marketing and site optimization is a whole other area of expertise.
+Specialist advice should be sought on this from a company such as We Are All Connected who are, interestingly, at https://www.weareallconnected.co.uk/.

 Can we register a domain name for you?